DeSevilla/FractalGen/README.md

   * power: float, `p` in the step equation `x^p + c`.
 Alternative parameters are:
     * power_start: power at the first frame
     * power_end: power at the last frame
-  * param: complex, `c` in the step equation `x^p + c`. can be set directly, or by radius and degrees.
+  * param: complex, `c` in the step equation `x^p + c`.
+Not applicable to Mandelbrot sets.
-    Will trace a circle around the origin if not fixed.
-Alternative parameters are:
+    Can be set directly, or by alternative parameters:
     * param_radius: float, distance of param from origin.
 Available both in fixed and variable modes
     * param_degrees: float, degrees of param relative to the positive real numbers.
 Fixed mode only.
 Alternative parameters are:
       * param_degrees_start: degrees of param at first frame.
 Variable mode only